andrewbluepiano/macOS-CatalinaForensicsTool/README.md

 # <img src="https://i.imgur.com/cGllffv.png" width="75" height="75" /> CatalinaForensicsTool
 A GUI frontend for AppleScript (shell, etc) based forensic artifact retreival.

+But what its really about is providing a building block so, so anyone can add in stuff, make it their own.
+Its not exactly simple to get Cocoa, and AppleScript talking to terminal, and now calling python stuff is in there too.
+This app lays things out pretty understandably.
+Just be aware of how things are delegated and assigned, and you shouldnt have a problem adding on.

 DOES NOT USE SANDBOX.

 Relies on AppleScriptObjC for operation.